jmapost/tinghao-deep-learning-resources/README.md

 TensorFlow

-- [TensorFlow Tutorials](https://www.tensorflow.org/tutorials/) - Steps by steps teach you how to implement TensorFlow on some tasks.
+- [Must Check] [TensorFlow Tutorials](https://www.tensorflow.org/tutorials/) - Steps by steps teach you how to implement TensorFlow on some tasks.
 This is the starting point of learning TensorFlow.

 - [CS 20: Tensorflow for Deep Learning Research](http://web.stanford.edu/class/cs20si/index.html) by Chip Huyen at Stanford - TensorFlow course for Stanford students